Swedish Police Authority: Radio

 The Swedish police uses a TETRA-based radio communications system, named RAKEL, managed by the Swedish Civil Contingencies Agency.
-It's also used by other law enforcement agencies and organizations with a responsibility for public safety, replacing more than 200 analogue systems.
+It's also used by other law enforcement agencies and organisations with a responsibility for public safety, replacing more than 200 analogue systems.
 The system covers 99.84% of Sweden's population and 95% of the territory, and became the standard radio system for the police in 2011.

 Air vehicles

 The Swedish police have 5 helicopter bases with a number of helicopters.
 They primarily use the Eurocopter EC 135.